-If you have a septic tank that discharges directly to a surface water you will need to replace or upgrade your treatment system by 1 January 2020, or when you sell your property if before this date.
+If you have a septic tank that discharges directly to a surface water you will need to replace or upgrade your treatment system, or when you sell your property if before this date.

-If the Environment Agency finds evidence that your septic tank discharging to a surface water is causing pollution, you will need to replace or upgrade your system earlier than 1 January 2020.
+If the Environment Agency finds evidence that your septic tank discharging to a surface water is causing pollution, you will need to replace or upgrade your system.
 You will usually have to do this within 1 year, although this will be agreed on a case-by-case basis.